ilebedev/.vimrc/README.md

 This is my [.vimrc file](https://github.com/ilebedev/.vimrc/blob/master/.vimrc)

 This is my [.tmux.conf file](https://github.com/ilebedev/.vimrc/blob/master/.tmux.conf).
-Make sure your `.bashrc` sets your terminal variable: `export TERM=screen-256color-bce`.
+Make sure your TMUX environment shows `$TERM` as set to `screen-256color-bce`.
 You will have many issues with color in TMUX without this.

 ![Alt text](screenshots/vim.png "Screenshot")